John Young (footballer, born 1957)

-John Young is a Scottish retired association football midfielder who played professionally in the Major Indoor Soccer League.
+John Young is a Scottish retired association football midfielder who played professionally in the Major Indoor Soccer League and in the Scottish Football League for Meadowbank Thistle.

-Young attended Hartwick College, where he played soccer from 1977 to 1979.
+Young played his youth football with Links Boys Club in Edinhurgh, playing for Scotland at under-16 level, before joining up with Meadowbank Thistle.
+He played 26 games, scoring seven goals, before he was offered a scholarship at Hartwick College, where he played from 1977 to 1979.
 In his freshman season, he was part of the Hawks' NCAA Men's Division I Soccer Championship and Young was selected as the Final Four's Offensive MVP.
 He was a 1979 First Team All American.

-He played for the Denver Avalanche of the Major Indoor Soccer League during the 1980-1981 season.
+He played for the Denver Avalanche of the Major Indoor Soccer League during the 1980–1981 season.